 At Mossbourne Victoria Park Academy, our aim is to ensure that all students achieve their full potential, both academically and socially.
-We are committed to meeting the needs of students with Special Educational Needs (SEN) and aim to ensure that all students have access to as broad, balanced and relevant a curriculum as possible, including activities such as Enrichment and educational visits.
+We are committed to meeting the needs of students with Special Educational Needs (SEN) and aim to ensure that all students have access to a broad, balanced and relevant a curriculum, including activities such as enrichment and educational visits.